 David is an occasional volunteer organist for two Somerset churches on the Mendips and acts as a volunteer Advocate for Age UK Somerset, helping older people at home.
 He also volunteers as a business mentor for the Working Knowledge group, helping young people to bridge the gap between education and the workplace.

-He is a Fellow of the Royal Society of Arts, a Trustee of Somerset’s Down’s Syndrome support charity Ups and Downs, and for twenty years has been an active member of Mensa.
+He is a Fellow of the Royal Society of Arts, a Trustee of Somerset’s Down’s Syndrome support charity Ups and Downs and a Trustee of national youth music charity Music for Youth.
+In June 2018 he joined the Board of the National Youth Orchestra of Great Britain and was appointed chair of its Development Board and for twenty years has been an active member of Mensa.

-David lives on the edge of the Mendips with his wife Harriet and their two young children Cecily and James.
+David lives near Somerton with his wife Harriet and their two young children Cecily and James.